NHSDigital/nhs-notify-web-cms/docs/pages/get-started/get-started-new/check-you-are-ready-for-integration.md

 - use custom personalisation fields
 - have test data prepared for your custom personalisation fields

-The form will also ask for the routing plans that you want to use for your messages.
+The form will also ask for the message plans that you want to use for your messages.
 '
 %}